stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 PSyIR Symbols
 #############

-At the moment, root node schedules (e.g. `InvokeSchedules`, `KernelSchedules` and `Containers`) have a symbol table with the definition of the symbols used in their bodies.
+At the moment, root nodes (e.g. `InvokeSchedules`, `KernelSchedules` and `Containers`) have a symbol table which contains the symbols used by their descendant nodes.

 .. note:: Some symbols are still hardwired as strings inside some of the PSyIR
-    nodes.
-But these should be eventually replaced as we have no way to check for name clashes with these symbols.
+    nodes, but there are issues raised to replace these.

-When one wants to define a new symbol in the symbol table, in order to avoid any clashes, the recommended way is to us the `new_symbol_name` method:
+When one wants to define a new symbol in the symbol table, in order to avoid any clashes, the recommended way is to use the `new_symbol_name` method:

 .. automethod:: psyclone.psyir.symbols.SymbolTable.new_symbol_name

-However, if this variable need to be retrieved later on, one must keep track of the returned name or use a tag to uniquely identify the variable internally (the tag is not displayed in the generated code).
+However, if this variable needs to be retrieved later on, one must keep track of the symbol or the returned name.
+As this is not always feasable when accessed from different routines, there is also the option to provide a tag to uniquely identify the symbol internally (the tag is not displayed in the generated code).
 Therefore, to create a new symbol and associate it with a tag, the following lines can be used:

 .. code-block:: python